matyalatte/Texconv-Custom-DLL/docs/README.md

 [Texconv](https://github.com/microsoft/DirectXTex/wiki/Texconv)
 is a texture converter developed by Microsoft.
 It supports all dds formats.
 There are some dds formats common tools can't handle properly, but Texconv can.
+Texconv is the best DDS converter as far as I know.

 ## How small is the dll?